• Skip to primary navigation

 2. On the Services screen, make sure Apple Mobile Device Service, Bonjour Service and iPod Service are running and they are set to start automatically.

-Apple Mobile Device Service in Windows 10
+Apple Mobile Device Service on Windows Services Screen

 3. If any Apple Service is not set to start automatically, double-click on the Apple Service > on the next screen, change Startup type to Automatic and Start the service (in case it is not running).